eemeli/konopas/README.md

 track which items were the most popular.
 To enable server access for your event, please get in touch with us at: info@konopas.org

+For links to example instances of KonOpas, take a look at the links from our [website][KonOpas].

 [KonOpas]: http://konopas.org/